 What Was There

 Historical photos tied to Google Maps, allowing you to see how familiar streets looked in the past.
 Users upload their photos tagged with Location and Year.
-Check out how Shlomo HaMelech Street, Jerusalem, Israel, looked in 1970 and again today: https://tinyurl.com/WhatWasThere-Jerusalem
+Compare how Shlomo HaMelech Street in Jerusalem looked in 1970 and today: https://tinyurl.com/WhatWasThere-Jerusalem

 Please email or call me -- I'm here to help you!

 Aviva Adler, MLIS – Librarian